m-ld/m-ld-js/README.md

 m-ld Javascript native

 ## Publish
-`npm run publish-patch` builds the project, increments the patch number, pushes the code and publishes the package.
+`VERSION=? npm publish` builds the project, increments the version as specified with the VERSION variable (e.g. `patch`), pushes the code and publishes the package.
 *Ensure the repo is up-to-date and on master*